leoluk/estats/README.md

       "raw_filename", 0, 9, 0, 0, 0, 0, 0); pdb.gimp_quit(1)'

 This looks a lot better!
-We can then feed the output into the amazing [ssocr](https://github.com/auerswal/ssocr) tool, which is a OCR tool for seven-segment displays.
+We can then feed the output into the amazing [ssocr](https://github.com/auerswal/ssocr) tool, which is an OCR tool for seven-segment displays.
 The camera doesn't move and neither does the meter, so we can hardcode the crop values:

     ssocr -d -1 -i 2 -D rotate 4 crop 130 100 85 50 pic_retinex.png